-Peperomia are also sometimes referred to as Radiator Plants which is the common name given to all Peperomia species with Peperomia obtusifolia being one of the most popular.
+Peperomia is also sometimes referred to as Radiator Plants, which is the common name given to all Peperomia species, with Peperomia obtusifolia being one of the most popular.

-The slow-growing Peperomia albovittata plant attains a height of 8” -12” inches, not counting the flower spikes.
+The slow-growing Albovittata peperomia plant attains a maximum height of 8” -12” inches, not counting the flower spikes.

-Individual peperomia plant flowers are unscented tiny and difficult to see.
-They grow very close together on tall, red spikes which typically appear in the springtime.
+Individual peperomia albovittata flower is unscented, tiny, and difficult to see.
+They grow very close together on tall, red spikes, which typically appear in the springtime.

 They are interesting looking, but many peperomia plant owners simply pinch them off because the foliage is the main point of interest.

-During very hot times of the year, place your Peperomia plant far enough away from the window so it will still receive bright sunlight without being hit by the direct rays of the sun.
+During very hot times of the year, place your Peperomia plant far enough away from the window so it will still receive bright sunlight without being hit by the sun’s direct rays.

 Peperomia prefers warm temperatures ranging from 68° to 86° degrees Fahrenheit.
-In winter, the plant can tolerate temperatures ranging from 59° to 68° degrees Fahrenheit.
+The plant can tolerate temperatures ranging from 59° to 68° degrees Fahrenheit in winter.

-Allow the soil of your radiator plant to become almost completely dry and then water deeply.
-Avoid overwatering, and do not allow your Peperomia Piccolo banda to stand in water.
+Allow the soil of your radiator plant to become almost completely dry, and then water deeply.
+Avoid overwatering; do not allow your Peperomia Piccolo banda to stand in water.

 From spring through autumn, fertilize monthly.
 Do not fertilize in the wintertime.